realworldocaml/book/book/testing/README.md

 One annoyance with the test output we just saw is that it doesn't show the data associated with the failed test, thus making it harder to diagnose and fix the problem when it occurs.
-We can fix this by having the test signal by throwing an exception, rather than by returning false.
+We can fix this if we signal a test failure by throwing an exception, rather than by returning false.
 That exception can then be used to report the details of what went wrong.